rahmah01-ux/Data-Analysis-Dashboard/README.md

-# Data Profesional Survey Breakdown (Interactve Dashboard using MS Excel)
+# Data Profesional Survey Breakdown (Interactive Dashboard using MS Excel)
 ## A Power BI dashboard project involving data cleaning, transformation, and visualisation.
 It explores difficulty breaking into data, average salary by job title, and preferred programming languages using interactive charts and slicers.

 ## Dataset used